Propagation of light in cold emitter ensembles with quantum position correlations due to static long-range dipolar interactions: Optical response

 Introducing Eq.~\eqref{Eq: Zeeman Coupling} in the simulations broadens the distribution of the atomic transition frequencies in the ensemble and shifts the peak value of the atomic transition frequency as a function of $D$.
 In optical responses, the broadening is analogous to inhomogeneous broadening in thermal and other ensembles~\cite{Javanainen2014a,Jenkins_thermshift,Palffy21}.
 The transition frequencies are most strongly shifted for any atom pairs that are very close to each other [see the ground state -- ground state coupling in Fig.~\ref{fig:shape change}(a)].
 However, the repulsive force between the atoms reduces the likelihood of very strong shifts; the DD interaction between the electronic ground level atoms inhibits atomic distributions with short interatomic separations.

 The nonuniform change in the resonance frequencies broadens the transmission and reflection resonances at different coupling strengths in Fig.~\ref{fig: Weak zeeman trans}.
 To make the different cases comparable, the resonances are shown with respect to the most likely shift in the transition frequency \inline{\bar{\delta}} in each case.
+The consequences of these level shifts on Dy atoms are discussed in Sec.~\ref {sec:conc} where we argue that their effect on the optical response is negligible.